RhetTbull/osxphotos/README.md

 `osxphotos export /path/to/export --directory "{created.year}/{place.name.country,No-Country}"`

+The value after the ',' in the template string is the default value, in this case 'No-Country'.

+> [!NOTE]
-The value after the ',' in the template string is the default value, in this case 'No-Country'.  **Note**: If you don't specify a default value and a template field is null, osxphotos will use "_" (underscore character) as the default.
+> If you don't specify a default value and a template field is null, osxphotos will use "_" (underscore character) as the default.

 Some template fields, such as `{keyword}`, may expand to more than one value.
 For example, if a photo has keywords of "Travel" and "Vacation", `{keyword}` would expand to "Travel", "Vacation".
 When used with `--directory`, this would result in the photo being exported to more than one directory (thus more than one copy of the photo would be exported).
 For example, if `IMG_1234.JPG` has keywords `Travel`, and `Vacation` and you run the following command: